 PubMed is now posting thousands of cannabis articles per year.
-My reference lists have grown to more than a thousand entries.
+Jim's reference lists have grown to more than a thousand entries.
 Meanwhile, the requirements for writing reference lists are growing like Topsy.
 The National Library of Medicine guide includes 25 chapters, not counting five appendices on the art of abbreviation.

 In writing his citations and references, he tried out an approach that involved writing "raw" citations and references, which he then transformed to numeric citations and references by hand.
 He thought, why not automate the transformation?